L3DEVIL/VphonegagaInject/README.md

 See more about logcat: https://developer.android.com/studio/debug/am-logcat

 If you believe the game has protection, try recompile APK without mod and install to see if it crash.
-We can't help you with bypassing protections
+We can't help you bypassing protections

 ### I have a problem decompiling or compiling APK file
 Check if apk is not protected.
 If not, search for the related issues on Google or on Apktool Github page: https://github.com/iBotPeaches/Apktool/issues